-Propiverine appears as an efficient and safe option for treating OAB in children, and its efficacy and tolerability seemed comparable to previously studied molecules.
-However, dosage flexibility, and recent Health Canada approval, make propiverine an interesting avenue for OAB treatment in children.
-Further studies such as randomized control trials with North American children are required.
+Propiverine appears to be an efficient and safe option for treating OAB in children, and its efficacy and tolerability seem comparable to previously studied molecules; however, dosage flexibility and recent Health Canada approval make propiverine an interesting avenue for OAB treatment in children.
+Further randomized controlled trials with North American children are required.